Flying with babies can be difficult, particularly when bringing a stroller with you.

 Thanks to this, airline employees will have more than enough time to load strollers waiting to be checked at the gate.

-It also gives you time to get your child settled in his or her seat before your fellow passengers come in.
+It also gives you time to get your child settled in their seat before your fellow passengers come in.

 After arriving at your destination, you can just pick up your stroller at the jet bridge while leaving the aircraft.